scylladb/scylladb/docs/cql/cql-extensions.md

 rejecting some of them in order to bring the throughput back to the configured limit.
 Rejected requests are less costly which can help reduce overload.

-_NOTE_: Due to Scylla's distributed nature, tracking per-partition request rates is not perfect and the actual rate of accepted requests may be higher up to a factor of keyspace's `RF`.
+_NOTE_: Due to ScyllaDB's distributed nature, tracking per-partition request rates is not perfect and the actual rate of accepted requests may be higher up to a factor of keyspace's `RF`.
 This feature should not be used to enforce precise limits but rather serve as an overload protection feature.